 The two then discussed who else should go as kind of 'ambassadors' for Australians, especially Australian women.
 Professor Carmen Lawrence’s name came up straight away.

 Professor Carmen Lawrence is a woman of enormous intellect but also real heart and great facilitation skills.
 Julie then posed her idea to her.
 After explaining it her Professor Lawrence took a deep breath and said, “of course I will go if you think I can be of use.”

 And as a collective do we think that?
 Yes we do.

 The next step was to raise $20,000 to cover the visas; including Wendy's media visa - a non-refundable $8000 per application, flights, transport, accommodation and security.
 A big feat which we considered may be impossible in a short time frame.

 We then set up a GoFundMe in order to raise the $20,000.
 Donations came flooding in.
 Amazingly, in less than 48 hours we had raised the amount needed to send Wendy Bacon and Professor Carmen Lawrence to Nauru.

 This whole experience has been extraordinary to see women across all the major political parties and disciplines and States, from all sorts of walks of life jump in, put their money down and count themselves in.

 Simply the issue of violence against women resonates so deeply for many women that it cuts across the whole refugee debate and locates itself in simple questions of respect and compassion and dignity – not a bad place to be when considering how we treat the most vulnerable in both Australian society and on Nauru.

 The Australian Women in Support of Women on Nauru is dedicated to exposing the truth on Nauru, and ending the area of mandatory detention which sees to unspeakable abuse against women like Abyan.

-AWSWN is made up of a five-piece board of directors; Julie Macken, Pamela Curr, Luisa Low, Wendy Bacon and Professor Carmen Lawrence.
+AWSWN is made up of a team of campaigner; Julie Macken, Pamela Curr, Professor Carmen Lawrence, Professor Wendy Bacon and Luisa Low.